srsran/srsRAN_4G_docs/srsran_user_manuals/source/usermanuals/source/srsue/source/2_ue_getstarted.rst

 The srsUE application supports packet capture at two levels - MAC layer and NAS layer.
 MAC layer captures include both control and data traffic and will be encrypted if configured by the network.
 NAS layer captures include control traffic only and will not be encrypted.
 Packet capture (pcap) files can be viewed using Wireshark (www.wireshark.org).

-See the explanation :ref:`here <wireshark>` on setting up wireshark to decdode pcaps.
+See the explanation :ref:`here <wireshark>` on setting up wireshark to decode pcaps.